-Finally, industry bodies such as the CEC may have a key role to play in leading the development and promotion of consistent, best practice complaint handling models and procedures for the renewable energy industry that can be adopted by industry members, configured for their specific operations.
+Finally, industry bodies such as the CEC, ENA and the Energy Charter may have key roles to play in leading the development and promotion of consistent, best practice complaint handling models and procedures for the renewable energy and transmission industries.
+These templates should be easily adopted by industry members and configurable for their specific requirements.

-The Commissioner has also observed opportunities for clearer protocols to be put in place between project operators and emergency response agencies, in particular as they relate to ground and aerial firefighting, the ability to direct a rapid shutdown of assets, such as wind turbines, activating aviation safety lighting, and the positioning of turbine blades during the shutdown to minimise the obstacle’s interference with aircraft (the preferred position being a ‘Y’ shape, with one blade aligned with the turbine tower, also known as the ‘rabbit ear’ position).
+The Commissioner has observed opportunities for clearer protocols to be put in place between project operators and emergency response agencies, in particular as they relate to ground and aerial firefighting, the ability to direct a rapid shutdown of assets, such as wind turbines and high voltage transmission lines, activating aviation safety lighting, and the positioning of turbine blades during the shutdown to minimise the obstacle’s interference with aircraft (the preferred position being a ‘Y’ shape, with one blade aligned with the turbine tower, also known as the ‘rabbit ear’ position).

-Turbines equipped with aviation safety lighting should ensure there are procedures in place to quickly activate the lights during a bushfire or fog event to increase transparency of those obstacles to pilots.
-Ultimately, pilots will need to make their own assessments and decisions about whether it is safe to fly in and amongst a wind farm, based on the weather, smoke, fog, wind conditions and any other relevant considerations or constraints.
+Turbines equipped with aviation safety lighting should ensure there are procedures in place to quickly activate the lights during a bushfire or fog event to increase the transparency of those obstacles to pilots.
+Ultimately, pilots will need to make their own assessments and decisions about whether it is safe to fly in and amongst a wind farm or transmission line, based on the weather, smoke, fog, wind conditions and any other relevant considerations or constraints.

 7.2.2 Planning permits should include a condition requiring the endorsed complaint handling procedure and the complaints register to be published on the project’s website.

-The website should include a toll-free number and an email address to contact the project operator to make an enquiry or complaint.
+The website should include a direct, toll-free telephone number and an email address to contact the project to make an enquiry or complaint.
 Developers should also proactively implement these provisions from the very commencement of development as part of best practice transparency and community engagement.

-7.2.4 The responsible authority should have the powers and capability to enact and audit a project’s complaint handling activities and complaints register to monitor compliance with the endorsed procedures and the planning permit conditions.
+7.2.4 The responsible authority should have the powers and capability to audit a project’s complaint handling process, activities and the complaints register – to monitor compliance with the endorsed procedures and the planning permit conditions.

-7.2.6 Complaint handling bodies such as developers, local councils, state governments and compliance authorities should ensure their complaint handling procedures are relevant for wind and solar farm matters.
-Further, complaints need to be closed out at the appropriate time with the complainant being advised accordingly.
+7.2.6 Complaint handling bodies such as developers, local councils, state governments and compliance authorities should ensure they are able to receive and process complaints – and that their complaint handling procedures are relevant for the types of projects covered by this report.
+Further, these complaints need to be closed out at the appropriate time, with the complainant being advised accordingly.

 7.2.7 For extreme emergency conditions, such as a bushfire or flood, the project operator should have appropriate controls, protocols and procedures in place, consistent with the emergency response requirements, to ensure the assets can be rapidly shut down.
 Power network operators should be aware that the wind or solar farm capacity may need to be shut down quickly in the event of an emergency event.